 She was right.
 I never wore the loud, navy-blue-and-white-striped dress again…

-The World Series of Poker Main Event final table is today.
-The largest prize pool of any sporting event anywhere, the final nine players out of more than 6800 entrants will carve up $28,279,223 with $8,715,638 going to the winner.
-A lot of people wishing to win the lottery might notice that the odds of winning the World Series of Poker is 1/6800 whereas the odds of winning the lotto are more like 1/20,000,000.
+The World Series of Poker Main Event one year took place in November.
+The largest prize pool of any sporting event anywhere, the final three players out of more than 6400 entrants were paid approximately $3.4 million, $4.5 million, with $7.7 million going to first place.
+A lot of people wishing to win the lottery might notice that the odds of winning the World Series of Poker is 1/6500 whereas the odds of winning the lotto are more like 1/20,000,000.
 Poker is a game of skill, though, so you’d better start practicing.
 You can play in a little $20 buy-in tournament at your local casino, read some poker instruction books, and start learning.
 As Mike Sexton, Poker Hall of Fame member and co-host of the World Poker Tour says, “Texas Hold’em takes a minute to learn and a lifetime to master.”